Habbie/hello-dns/README.md

 enough protection, so the source port of a UDP DNS query must also be unpredictable.

+DNS messages can also be sent over TCP/IP.
+Because TCP is not a datagram oriented protocol, each DNS message in TCP/IP is preceded by a 16 bit network endian length field.

 The header of a question for the IPv6 address of www.ietf.org looks like
 this: